Beginner rock guitar lessons for n00bs and rusty rockers

 You can get Les Pauls, SGs, Flying Vs, ES-335s, even Firebirds in Epiphone models.
 These are all excellent alternatives to expensive models, certainly much more reachable for new guitarists learning to play rock guitar.
 There's also exclusive Epiphone models like the Wilshire, the Prophecy and the Goth Series.
 And let's not forget the Zakk Wylde ZV Custom, looking like a freak-of-nature cross between a Flying V and an SG.

-Epiphone guitars go through the same quality control inspections as Gibson guitars before they end up on the sales floor.
-Each guitar coming from Asia to the US goes through a 15-point inspection at the Gibson headquarters in Nashville, TN. before heading out to the stores.
-Not sure if that's true for guitars sold outside the US.
+Epiphone guitars used to go through the same quality control inspections as Gibson guitars before they ended up on the sales floor.
+Each guitar coming from Asia to the US would go through a 15-point inspection at the Gibson headquarters in Nashville, TN. before heading out to the stores.
+Not sure if that's true for guitars sold outside the US, or if this is still in practice.

-You can get a glimpse of the 2010 models in the new Epiphone Catalog 2010.
+You can get a glimpse of the 2020 models on the Epiphone homepage.

 Epiphone guitars have come a long way, with a very interesting history and a lot of ups and downs.
 If you are looking for good quality guitars that are reasonably priced, I'd recommend an Epiphone.
 You'll get to take advantage of the classic Gibson designs without having to pay the Gibson prices.
 Epiphone guitars are solid instruments for every rock player.